FT-Autonomous/Autonomous_Crash_Course/README.md

 - Guide to [ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) installation (prerequisite for F1Tenth Sim is ros-melodic-desktop, but full version is recommended, in case you want to more yourself).
 - Get familiar with [Linear Algebra](http://cs229.stanford.edu/section/cs229-linalg.pdf) and [Probability](http://cs229.stanford.edu/section/cs229-prob.pdf) on-the-go, as it's very common in the theory the more in-depth you go
 - Check out the [AMZ team resources](https://github.com/AMZ-Driverless/fsd-resources) for extra stuff like example systems, datasets, and references!
+- ALSO: Start off from [F1Tenth Gym](https://github.com/f1tenth/f1tenth_gym) for easier setup and for trying out the labs!

 ### Stuck on anything?
 No worries!: